coala/projects/data/projects/cellosaurus.md

-Two development tasks could be carried out concerning the Cellosaurus (http://web.expasy.org/cellosaurus/):
+Two tasks should be carried out concerning the Cellosaurus (http://web.expasy.org/cellosaurus/):

 #### MILESTONES